OsherOvadia/linkedLinkOperations/README.md

 1. **Prompt the User**: Ask the user whether they want to work with a sorted or unsorted linked list.
 2. **Read Input from File**: Read two lists of numbers from a text file.
 3. **Sort if Necessary**: If the user chose a sorted linked list, sort the lists upon insertion.
-4. Askek the user to choose command from the command bellow and execute.
+4. **Ask the user** to choose command from the command bellow and execute.
-5. ש

-6. ש
-7. ש

 ### Time Complexities

 - **MakeHeap**: O(1)